Sign in

 While local storage is convenient for storing tokens, it's not the most secure option.
 Consider using more secure storage options or implementing additional security measures to protect the tokens.

 Debugging is an inevitable part of the development process.
-When facing issues, there are tools and strategies that can help you identify and fix problems.
+Some tools and strategies can help you identify and fix problems when facing issues.

 Some common pitfalls include not properly updating the state, storing sensitive information in the store, and not handling token expiration.

-Testing is a critical part of ensuring that your system works as expected.
+Testing is critical to ensuring that your system works as expected.
 It helps catch bugs early and maintain code quality.

 1import authReducer, { loginSuccess } from '../features/authSlice'; 2 3describe('authReducer', () => { 4 it('should handle a user logging in', () => { 5 const initialState = { isAuthenticated: false, user: null }; 6 const action = loginSuccess({ user: { name: 'Test User' }, token: 'fake-token' }); 7 const nextState = authReducer(initialState, action); 8 expect(nextState.isAuthenticated).toBe(true); 9 expect(nextState.user).toEqual({ name: 'Test User' }); 10 }); 11});